This post may contain affiliate links. Read our disclosure policy here.

 This recipe is another reason this meal makes me happy: I put leftovers to use and leftovers reheat great.

-Best Chicken Cordon Bleu Sauce
+Best Chicken Cordon Bleu Pasta Sauce

 Homemade Alfredo sauce is what ties this cheesy, chicken pasta dish altogether.
 Of course, if you’re short on time, you can use jarred alfredo sauce and still have a winning recipe.